kubeshop/monokle/docs/compare-sync.md

   - Deploy local resources to the cluster.
   - Extract cluster resources to local.
 2. Compare resources between two clusters AND:
-  - Deploy resources from one cluster to another
+  - Deploy resources from one cluster to another.
 3. Compare resources between a Helm Chart or Kustomization preview to a cluster AND:
   - Deploy the output of the helm chart to the cluster
 4. Compare resources between a Helm Chart or Kustomization preview to your local resources AND: